Intuitive Learning: Acting on Your Hunches

 Malcolm Gladwell, journalist and renowned author of several books on intelligence, claims that there’s as much value in rational learning that takes months, as in intuitive learning, that emerges in two seconds.
 The reason is that they’re both related.

 After all, even when you act on a hunch when you’re faced with a challenge, you have previous experience that allows you to act in one way or another.
-Along the same lines, research conducted by the University of Tübingen (Germany) claimed that intuition and intuitive decision-making always start from previous experiences.
+Along the same lines, research conducted by the University of Tübingen (Germany) claims that making decisions based on intuition always starts from previous experiences.

 Nevertheless, there’s one condition.
 It’s the fact that every conclusion you reach is the product of your subconscious and isn’t subject to any type of logical or analytical analysis.
 They’re quick, impulsive, and creative reactions.
 Remember, your subconscious brain stores lessons and insights from your past experiences.

 Therefore, when you learn something quickly, you do so by retrieving similar experiences and thought patterns from your subconscious.